tytydraco/yessleep/out/The_Unwrapping_Party.md

 The room went quiet.

-“What the hell,” My friend Lisa whispered.
+“What the hell,” My laywer friend Lisa whispered.
 “Is that… My Chemical Romance?”

 I stared at her.
 “The band?”

 She nodded slowly.
 “Yeah... that’s the Black Parade art.
 That album came out in, what, 2006?”

+I blinked at her.
+Once.
+Twice.

+“2006… **BC?**” I asked, grasping desperately for dignity.

+She gave me a look—the kind you give a grown adult who just asked if Wi-Fi existed in ancient Rome.

+“No,” she said.
+“2006 **AD.** I was in high school.
+I had that album on my iPod.”

 My mouth went dry, but I didn’t stop.
 I don’t know why.
 Maybe shock.
 Maybe denial.
 Maybe the awful need to know how bad it really was.